Tag: christianity

 In John’s Gospel, Jesus makes a bold declaration: “Destroy this temple, and in three days I will raise it up.”
 (John 2:19) John clarifies that Jesus is referring to the temple of His body, which is His church.
 (John 2:21-22) Jesus delves into the theme of the temple in Matthew 12.
 Let us explore the story.

 Pharisees questioned Jesus for allowing His disciples to pluck grain and eat on the Sabbath.
 In response, Jesus cited the example of David taking the bread of Presence, which was forbidden to him under the Mosaic Law because it was reserved for the priests.
 This pointed out their hypocrisy.
 Jesus then addressed the priests, noting that they were engaged in slaughtering animals for sacrifice on the Sabbath and other days, as per Numbers 28:9-10, yet they were not guilty.
 To emphasize the truth, Jesus declared, “I tell you, something greater than the temple is here.”
 He emphasized that if priests were not guilty for performing their duty, then Jesus Christ, who was greater than the temple, was even more deserving of their reverence.
-He then quoted Hosea 6:6 to support His claim: “Jesus is the fulfillment of God’s offer for redemption, as stated in Hosea 6:1-2: ‘Come, let us return to the LORD; for He has torn us, that He may heal us; He has struck us down, and He will bind us up.
-After two days He will revive us; on the third day He will raise us up, that we may live before Him.’”
-This was the basis of Jesus’ declaration in John 2:19, stating that on the third day, He would raise His temple.
+He then quoted Hosea 6:6 to support his claim: “Jesus is the fulfillment of God’s offer for redemption, as stated in Hosea 6:1-2: ‘Come, let us return to the LORD; for He has torn us apart so that He may heal us; He has struck us down, and He will bind us up.
+After two days, He will revive us; on the third day, He will raise us up, so that we may live before Him.’”
+Consequently, Jesus declared in John 2:19 that He would raise this temple (which, as explained in John 2:21, refers to His body) after three days.

 Understanding the Doctrine of the Church

 Understanding the doctrine of the church begins with recognizing that its establishment is rooted in the proclamation of the Gospel and the resurrection of Christ.
 Hosea 6:2,On the third day He will raise us up, that we may live before Him,” holds significant importance in this context.
 It is essential to grasp that the church is not a physical structure or a place of assembly, but rather God’s people who are saved by grace through faith in Christ’s death and resurrection.
-As Jesus stated to Peter, “On this rock—the confession of Peter, Jesus is the Christ, the Son of God—I will build My church, and the gates of Hades will not overpower it.
+As Jesus stated to Peter, “On this rock—referring to the confession of Peter, Jesus is the Christ, the Son of God (Matthew 16:16)—I will build My church, and the gates of Hades will not overpower it.
 I will give you the keys of the kingdom of heaven, and whatever you bind on earth will have been bound in heaven, and whatever you loose on earth will have been loosed in heaven.”
 (Matthew 16:18-19) Christ Jesus and His Gospel serve as the keys to entrance into God’s kingdom.
 Jesus further emphasizes, “I am the way, and the truth, and the life.
 No one comes to the Father except through Me.”
 (John 14:6)

-Hebrews clearly taught that for as long as the temple in Jerusalem stands, the present age (i.e. the Jewish age) exists, which deals with food and drink and various washings, regulation until the time of reformation.
+Hebrews clearly taught that for as long as the temple in Jerusalem stands, the present age (i.e. the Jewish age, Hebrews 9:8-10) exists, which deals with food and drink and various washings, regulation until the time of reformation.
 (Hebrews 9:1-10) The reformation here has nothing to do with the reformation of Martin Luther and his contemporaries, but all about God’s workings.
 Hebrews 2:5 called it “the world to come“, while in 6:5, it’s referred to as the “age to come.
 Jesus Christ and Paul spoke of only two ages, the present age and the age to come.
 See Luke 20:34-36.

 “And Jesus said to them, “The sons of this age marry and are given in marriage, but those who are considered worthy to attain to that age and to the resurrection from the dead neither marry nor are given in marriage, for they cannot die anymore, because they are equal to angels and are sons of God, being sons of the resurrection.”
 (Luke 20:34-36)